 - Deletion.
-You have the right to request that we delete personal information that we process about you, except we are not obligated to do so if we need to retain such data in order to comply with a legal obligation or to establish, exercise or defend legal claims.
+You have the right to request that we delete personal information that we process about you, excepting that we are not obliged to do so if we need to retain such data in order to comply with a legal obligation or to establish, exercise or defend legal claims.

 - Objection.
 Where the legal justification for our processing of your personal information is our legitimate interest, you have the right to object to such processing on grounds relating to your particular situation.
 We will abide by your request unless we have compelling legitimate grounds for the processing which override your interests and rights, or if we need to continue to process the data for the establishment, exercise or defence of a legal claim.

 - Withdrawing Consent.
 If you have consented to our processing of your personal information, you have the right to withdraw your consent at any time, free of charge.
-If you would like to withdraw consent, including if you would like to opt out of receiving marketing correspondence from us, please contact us at firstname.lastname@example.org or for marketing follow the unsubscribe instructions located in the email (as relevant).
-Please understand that if you opt out of receiving promotional correspondence from us, we may still contact you in connection with your online account, relationship, activities, transactions and communications with us.
-Additionally, if you do request that we stop sharing your personal information with third parties for their direct marketing purposes, it is also prudent you opt out from or contact that third party directly.
+If you would like to withdraw consent, including if you would like to opt out of receiving marketing correspondence from us, please contact us at firstname.lastname@example.org; or for marketing follow the unsubscribe instructions located in the email (as relevant).
+Please understand that if you opt out of receiving promotional correspondence from us, we may still contact you in connection with your online account (if any), relationship, activities, transactions or communications with us.
+Additionally, if you do request that we stop sharing your personal information with third parties for their direct marketing purposes, it is also prudent that you opt out from, or otherwise contact, that third party directly.

 - Make a Complaint.
-You have the right to lodge a complaint with the local data protection authority if you believe that we have not complied with applicable data protection laws.
+You have the right to lodge a complaint with the local data protection authority if you believe that we have not complied with applicable data protection laws (see below).

 Note that the rights outlined above only extend to personal data.

-You can see, review and change most of your personal data or ask us to stop using your personal data by contacting us through our website www.bss-support.org.uk.
+You can see, review and change most of your personal data or ask us to stop using your personal data by contacting us through our website.
 This may mean that we can no longer provide you with some or all of our services.

 No fee usually required

-You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
+You will not have to pay a fee to access your personal data, nor to exercise any of the other rights.
 However, we may charge a reasonable fee if your request for access is manifestly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.